davedive/codepath-twitter/README.md

 - [x] User can pull to refresh
 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

+#### Project 4 Required
+- [x] Hamburger menu
+- [x] Profile page contains the user header view
+- [x] Profile page contains a section with the users basic stats: # tweets, # following, # followers
+- [x] Tapping on a user image should bring up that user's profile page

 #### Optional
 - No optional tasks completed.